Watch Matvei Michkov's Flyers introductory press conference

 Two years ahead of schedule, Matvei Michkov arrived to the Flyers from Russia on Tuesday.

-The highly touted 19-year-old winger will be formally introduced by the Flyers in a press conference Wednesday.
-He'll be accompanied at Flyers Training Center by general manager Danny Briere and a translator.
+The highly touted 19-year-old winger was formally introduced by the Flyers in a press conference Wednesday.
+He was accompanied at Flyers Training Center by general manager Danny Briere and translator Slava Kuznetsov.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.